navpil/testlogging/Readme.md

 Do not put logging implementation/configuration into a library which is used by others.

 Do not forget to close MDC.

+Use parametrized logging or lambda syntax to avoid `LOGGER.isDebugEnabled()`

 ### Usage of logging levels